ServiceStack/ServiceStack.Redis/README.md

 # An Open Source C# Client for Redis

-_Note: the source code is provided as-is - there is no commercial support available for ServiceStack_
+_Note: the source code is provided as-is - no direct or commercial support is available for ServiceStack_

 ### New IRedisClient LUA API's